shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Lucky

 Luck is on your side.
-Whenever a d20 is rolled within your Cast Range, you may spend 1 MP to force it to be rerolled, and then the most recent value must be used.
-Subsequent uses on the same roll cost an extra 1 MP, cumulative.
-You may use this feature on the same roll a number of times up to your CM.
+Whenever a d20 is rolled within your Cast Range, you may roll any amount of additional d20s, spending 1 MP for each one.
+Then, you choose which d20 result among the ones you rolled to replace the original d20 result.
+This does not cost AP, but you may only use this feature once per round.

 ### Level 6 Subclass Features